metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 ...
 ```

-When option `-O` is added to an {{% obitools4 %}} command, the old OBITools format is used instead of the JSON format.
+When the `-O` option is added to a {{% obitools4 %}} command, the old OBITools format is used instead of the new JSON-based format.

 ```bash
 obiconvert -O mito.vert.fasta > mito.vert.old.fasta